NetCents/netcents-virtuemart-1-1-x/README.md

 How to install:

 Upload the files to the appropriate directories.
-The file structure is consistent with that of your VirtueMart installation.
+The directory structure is consistent with that of your VirtueMart installation.

-For example move ps_netcents.php and ps_netcents.cfg.php to
+For example upload ps_netcents.php and ps_netcents.cfg.php to

 /administrator/components/com_virtuemart/classes/payment/